 Serena brings a diverse range of experiences to ATSA, having worked as a teacher, education manager, disability sports photographer, event manager, and most recently, as the CEO of the Physical Disability Council of NSW.

 Serena recognizes the importance of listening to ATSA’s members and understanding their needs firsthand.
 She is dedicated to supporting and amplifying the voices of ATSA’s members, ensuring that their expertise is acknowledged and valued in decision-making processes.

 Melanie joined ATSA in 2021 as Event and Marketing Manager.
 Melanie has a strong background in operations and marketing roles.
 She has worked alongside ATSA assisting with organising ATSA Independent Living Expo or as an exhibitor since 2006.

 Allison joined ATSA in September 2021 as Sales Manager.
 Allison has more than 20 years sales experience in the health, supply chain and FMCG industries but has found her passion working with AT Suppliers and has been working in the sales role for the ATSA Independent Living Expos for more than 12 years.

-Margaret joined ATSA in early 2021 as Senior Policy Officer and works directly with David Sinclair.
+Margaret joined ATSA in early 2021 as Senior Policy Officer.

 Margaret’s experience in policy development has been developed through her work in the not for profit sector including Odyssey House, Ronald McDonald House Randwick, Vision Australia and Spinal Cord Injuries.
 She also has experience in the commercial sector.
 Margaret will help ATSA generate submissions and enact change for the assistive technology industry.